Pelicans vs. Grizzlies Player Props Betting Odds

 |3PM

-- Bane averages 3.4 made three-pointers, 0.9 more than his over/under on Tuesday.
+- Bane has made 3.5 three-pointers per game, which equals his prop bet on Tuesday.

 Check out all the prop bet options FanDuel has to offer!